ludocode/onramp/platform/vm/c89/README.md

-This is an implementation of the VM in ANSI C.
+This is an implementation of the Onramp VM in C89 (also known as ANSI C.)

-This can be used to port Onramp to an old platform that only has an ANSI C compiler.
+This, along with the [C89 hex tool](../../hex/c89/), can be used to bootstrap Onramp on an old platform that only has a C89 compiler.
+Onramp can then be used to build a modern native compiler for that system.